Conditions and diseases

 Practical information

 • On the day of the operation and the day after, you will not be able to work or go to school.
 It is also best not to plan any major activities on the weekend following the operation.
-The Monday after the operation, a normal shoe can be worn again in most cases.
+The Monday after the procedure, a normal shoe can be worn again in most cases.

 • Post-operative wound care depends on the procedure.
 Usually the bandage remains in place for 48 hours.
 The treated area may then be soaked in a lukewarm footbath.
-Afterwards, care with an antiseptic is recommended.
+Afterwards, care with an antiseptic (disinfectant) is recommended.

 • It is recommended to keep the foot up for the first 48 hours after surgery.